About Bridge Kitchenware

 As much as my father loved his customers, he was notorious for throwing people out of his store.
 My wife recalls a favorite story Fred told her, "A famous anchorman tried to buy several thousand dollars worth of copper pots.
 As the salesperson was writing up his order I asked him what he was planning to do with them.
 He said he just bought a vacation house on Long Island that had a perfect wall for the pots to hang as decorations.
 I kicked him out of the store!
 My pots won't just hang on a wall.
 I told him when he knew how to use them he could come back and buy them."
 Kathy has a hotel background from an AAA Five Diamond-rated hotel and could not believe the stories!
 People still tell her how they would sneak back in on another day.
 One customer told us a story of when her grandmother first took her to our store.
 Before they entered the store her grandmother grabbed her by her arm and said buy whatever Mr. Bridge recommends, he knows his stuff and NEVER argue with him, just nod and be quite and hand him your money.
 Today many fourth-generation grandchildren come into our store with their great-grandparent who tell them what to buy.
 We often hear them say Mr. Bridge said to buy this, and I still use this pot today and it looks brand new.

 Be sure to login as a user and click on Email Newsletter as we are encouraging you to utilize our website in order to track your previous purchases and receive our SALE announcements.
 You'll also be alerted to special sales.
 We do offer a Bridal Registry; however, we are still working on the online registry.
-Please feel free to come into our store so we may help you make merchandise decisions.

 For 72 years we have been blessed with and enjoyed serving the very top hotels and restaurant industry personnel.
 We will continue to do so with more customer service, fair pricing and the highest in European and domestic quality.
 We welcome you by phone, e-mail, or in person.
 Thank you for browsing our website!
 Please share our website with your family and friends.
 Come back often as we are adding new products.